Time is Money: Maximize Time at Disneyland!

 Overview

 Disney’s latest technological system for minimizing the amount of time visitors spend in line is called Disney Genie.
-It includes a couple of optional, paid upgrades that can minimize wait times even more through access to a special entrance at certain rides called the Lightning Lane
+It includes a couple of optional, paid upgrades that can minimize wait times even more through access to a special entrance at certain rides called the Lightning Lane.

 A little background: For the last 20+ years, Disney has actually spent a ton of money and time trying to reduce the line waiting time for guests.
 Their market research tells them that guests love the Disney parks, but hate waiting in lines.
 Disney, of course, would like guests to have a great time and go back home and tell all their friends how fantastic Disneyland is, and lowering the time waiting in line helps customers feel satisfied.
 Not to mention, every minute a guest is standing in line is a minute they can’t be buying merchandise or churros.
 Disneyland’s first system to reduce wait times was called FastPass, to which they added an online reservation option called MaxPass.
-Now they have a new system, which pulls together ideas from both of the previous systems, called Disney Genie.
+The current system, which pulls together ideas from both of the previous systems, is called Disney Genie.

 Disney Genie